A Conspiracy A Month? Trump Calls For 2 Investigations — With No Evidence

 What's more, Trump then exaggerated the response he got from the intelligence community there.
 Many current and former intelligence officers were fuming after Trump stood in front of the hallowed memorial to fallen CIA officers and launched into a tirade against the media and leveled more false claims over his inaugural crowd size.

-"I had a standing ovation like you wouldn't believe....
-They actually— they were standing from the beginning," Trump claimed in a Fox News interview later.
+"I had a standing ovation like you wouldn't believe. ...
+They actually — they were standing from the beginning," Trump claimed in a Fox News interview later.
 "They didn't even sit down.
 It was one standing ovation, the whole thing."

 In fact, as the Huffington Post noted, Trump never told the CIA officers to sit at the beginning of his speech, and without such instruction from the president, these officers wouldn't have sat down.